 Our test model is in the blue version, which the manufacturer called "Comet Blue".
 The back is coated with a transition from light blue to light blue.
 It is a plastic material with imitation glass.
 From our personal point of view, the smartphone looks very good.
 At the back and there is also a quadruple camera, LED and the Realme logo.

 The dimensions of the smartphone are 74.8 x 162.1 x 9.6 mm and the scale stopped at number 191 grams.
 It is a very light device that holds well in one hand thanks to its slim body.

 The side contains a button to lock and unlock the screen, which also serves as fingerprint reader.
-The sensor is really lightning fast and definitely ranks among the highlights of Realme 6.
-On the other side there are already standard volume control buttons and a slot for two nano SIM cards and a micro SD card.
+The sensor is really lightning fast and definitely ranks among the highlights of the Realme 6.
+On the other side, there are already standard buttons for volume control and a slot for two nano SIM cards and a micro SD card.

 At the bottom is 3,5 mm audio jack, which will surely please many fans of wired headphones.
 There is a USB Type-C connector and a main speaker.